logzio/documentation/docs/user-guide/observability/faq.md

 ### Is Observability IQ Assistant available to all users?

-Observability IQ Assistant is currently available to all Logz.io users whose data is hosted in the EU, Australia, and the US regions.
+Observability IQ Assistant is currently available to all Logz.io users whose data is hosted in the EU, UK, Canada, Australia, and the US regions.

 ### Is Observability IQ Assistant accessible via API?